owid/sdg-tracker.org/pages/good-health.md

             <span>SDG Indicator 3.D.1</span>
             <h3>Health emergency preparedness</h3>
             <p><strong>Definition:</strong> Indicator 3.D.1 is the <q>International Health Regulations (IHR) capacity and health emergency preparedness</q>. <p>The IHR Core capacity index is measured as the percentage of attributes of 13 core capacities that have been attained at a specific point in time.
 The 13 core capacities are: (1) National legislation, policy and financing; (2) Coordination and National Focal Point communications; (3) Surveillance; (4) Response; (5) Preparedness; (6) Risk communication; (7) Human resources; (8) Laboratory; (9) Points of entry; (10) Zoonotic events; (11) Food safety; (12) Chemical events; (13) Radionuclear emergencies. </p>
-            <p><strong>Goal:</strong> By 2030 Strengthen the capacity of all countries, in particular developing countries, for early warning, risk reduction and management of national and global health risks</q>.
+            <p><strong>Goal:</strong> By 2030 <q>Strengthen the capacity of all countries, in particular developing countries, for early warning, risk reduction and management of national and global health risks</q>.
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/ihr-core-capacity-index-sdgs" style="width: 100%; height: 600px; border: 0px none;"></iframe>